What Causes Fibromyalgia Night Sweats and Hot Flashes?

 Some experts suspect the thyroid gland is to blame, since it helps to control body temperature.
 Many fibromyalgia sufferers also have hypothyroidism, which means the thyroid does not function as well as it is supposed to, which leads to temperature sensitivity.

-There is no consensus on what’s behind temperature sensitivity in fibromyalgia sufferers, but some suspect low blood volume or poor circulation could be to blame in cases where the thyroid is performing normally.
+There is no consensus on what is behind temperature sensitivity in fibromyalgia sufferers, but some suspect low blood volume or poor circulation could be to blame in cases where the thyroid is performing normally.

 Severe cold and extreme heat can register as painful experiences in those with a lower pain threshold, which may also explain why temperature sensitivity is so common among those with pain sensitivity.

-In fact, up to half of all sufferers complain that they’re either always hot or cold, or else deal with random and intense temperature fluctuations.
+In fact, up to half of all sufferers complain that they are either always hot or cold, or else deal with random and intense temperature fluctuations.

 Coping Strategies for Fibromyalgia Night Sweats and Hot Flashes

-Temperature sensitivity can be difficult to predict and to control, but there are a few steps you can take to ease the sudden discomfort and the persistent distraction.
+Temperature sensitivity can be difficult to predict and to control, but there are a few steps you can take to ease the sudden discomfort and the persistent distraction of fibromyalgia night sweats and hot flashes.

 Sudden hot or cold episodes can interrupt your sleep and your daily routine, so try to stay a step ahead with some preventative measures and a good plan of action: